 What’s supports HDR photography well now?

-• All your existing photos.
+- All your existing photos.
 I’ve gone back to my oldest RAW files from 2004 and found detail I could never see before.
-Any any SDR image can be converted to a beautiful HDR image – nearly all your existing edits stand to benefit (with the exception of images which are deliberately low contrast or low key).
+And any SDR image can be converted to a beautiful HDR image – nearly all your existing edits stand to benefit (with the exception of images which are deliberately low contrast or low key).

 What’s missing?
 (I’ve put the most important needs towards the top of the list, in rough order)

-• iPhone and iPad web browser support (WebKit): these devices have excellent HDR hardware on several models, but due to a lack of WebKit support, we cannot view HDR images of any kind in a browser on these devices yet.
+- iPhone and iPad web browser support (Safari / WebKit): these devices have excellent HDR hardware on several models, but due to a lack of WebKit support, we cannot view HDR images of any kind in a browser on these devices yet.
 Apple has been expanding HDR support recently quite a bit and we just need browser support to really unlock the potential of these devices.

-• PC laptops.
+- PC laptops.
 There are very few Windows HDR laptops and fewer still with great support.
-It’s been improving in 2023, but the Apple is well ahead of the PC market.
+It’s been improving, but the Apple is well ahead of the PC market.

-• FireFox browser support: HDR does not render properly, unsupported.
+- FireFox browser support: HDR does not render properly, it is effectively unsupported.

 We are still in the early stages of HDR and things are subject to change rapidly.
 Please comment if anything on this page seems out of date, and be sure to check back for the latest.